-- 1. Applicants must hold a doctorate degree (M.D., Ph.D., or equivalent); - Applicants must have a full-time faculty position or equivalent at a college, university, medical or nursing school, or other fiscally responsible organization within the United States by the time of the award start date; - 3.
-Applicants must be citizens or permanent residents of the United States; - 4.
-Applicants should have a MINIMUM of five years postdoctoral research experience, although promising junior investigators-as identified by a statement from their research mentor-will be considered; - 5.
+- 1. Applicants must hold a doctorate degree (M.D., Ph.D., or equivalent); - 2.
+Applicants must have a full-time faculty position or equivalent at a college, university, medical or nursing school, or other fiscally responsible organization within the United States by the time of the award start date; - 3.
+Applicants must be citizens or permanent residents of the United States; - Applicants should have a MINIMUM of five years postdoctoral research experience, although promising early stage investigators-as identified by a statement from their research mentor-will be considered; - 5.
 Preference will be given to applicants that meet at least one of the following conditions: - a.
-Have an established track record as a mentor; OR - b.
-Have a history of successful peer reviewed research funding.
+Have an established track record as a mentor; - b.
+Have a history of successful peer reviewed research funding; OR - c.
+Have not received a prior NPCRC Pilot and Exploratory support grant.